metakirby5/zenbu/README.rst

 |Sample Usage|

-Some example usage with a script to automatically reload the desktop upon selection of a variable set.
+The above gif shows some example usage with a script to automatically reload the desktop upon selection of a variable set.
 My script, `reload-desktop`_, is highly specialized for my use case, but can be a good way to study how to use whizkers.

 `fullsalvo`_ made an excellent set of utilities for whizkers, so I recommend you check out his repository at `wz-utils`_.